cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

  @refitem SubstanceTransportMethodology "Substance Transport"
 @endsecreflist

-## How do I code with the Physiology Engine?
+## How do I code with the physiology engine?

-The Physiology Engine has developed a modular architecture to reduce costs for applications that need a physiology engine as well as want to develop or extend a physiology model.
+The engine has developed a modular architecture to reduce costs for applications that need a physiology engine as well as want to develop or extend a physiology model.

 This architecture contains :
 - A @ref CDM containing set of classes and generic algorithms for lumped parameter physiology modeling
 - A standard @ref physeng for controlling a physiology engine via these CDM objects

-We created a @ref SDK (SDK) to help developers integrate the Physiology Engine into software applications.
+We created a @ref SDK (SDK) to help developers integrate the engine into software applications.
 This SDK provides pre-built libraries and headers, as well as examples of how to programmatically using the provided interfaces.
 The provided application programming interfaces (APIs) provide full control over the engine to execute various actions and retrieve a range of calculated physiological outputs.

-## How can I modify the Physiology Engine, or integrate my model?
+## How can I modify the physiology engine, or integrate my model?

 The engine uses an extensible architecture to promote integration with external models with varying levels of fidelity.
 System-level model fidelity can be